radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 ## Advanced Features:

 * **Folded leverage** - Folded leverage is where a user deposits collateral on a lending platform, borrows against their collateral, re-deposits what they borrowed as additional collateral, borrows against the newly added collateral etc etc until the desired leverage is achieved.
+Users are able to open a long position or short position
 * **Flash liquidation** - Users can liquidate a position even if they do not have the funds to repay the loan by using flash loans.
 * **Credit Score System** - Users can earn a credit rating by continuously showing good borrowing habits by paying off their loans.
 Borrowers who demonstrate a proven borrowing track record can earn interest rate coupons and collateralization adjustments.